 I am an ecosystem ecologist interested in understanding human-influenced aquatic ecosystems.
 To do this, I call on techniques and ideas from ecology, biogeochemistry, and hydrology.
 Increasingly, I try to think about conceptual models that include feedbacks with social systems.

-More broadly, my approach to science is based on using creativity to ask, develop, and answer interesting questions about how aquatic ecosystems work.
-I love collaborating with other researchers; I bring to the table a combination of experimental and observational approaches (including bioassays, high frequency sensors, optical DOM measurements, data synthesis, and others), multiple hypothesis testing, and conceptual/theoretical thinking.
+More broadly, my approach to science is based using creativity to ask, develop, and answer interesting questions about how ecosystems work.
+I love collaborative research; I bring to the table a combination of experimental and observational approaches (including bioassays, high frequency sensors, optical DOM measurements, data synthesis, and others), multiple hypothesis testing, and conceptual development for ecosystem science.